rvaiya/node_uwapi/README.md

 Set the environment variable uwApiToken and run 'npm test'

+## Changelog

+###v1.1.1

+ - Updated baseURL to use secured endpoints

+###v1.1.0

+ - Added optional support for GET parameters (see [README.md](README.md))
+ - Added the foodservicesSearch endpoint
+ - Added the resourcesSites endpoint

+###1.0.4

+ - Allow empty responses to propagate rather than throwing an error

+###v1.0.3

+ - Make function names more consistent with endpoints

 ## Bugs / Feature Requests

 Please email any bugs or feature requests to rvaiya@uwaterloo.ca